Bulimia Causes & Triggers

 It is important to realize, however, that while these sites have the power to influence negatively, eating disorders such as bulimia cannot be caused or created merely by reading about them.
 It is possible, however, to trigger an emerging eating disorder (in those with a genetic vulnerability), enhance or worsen the way an already active eating disorder is experienced.

-If you are looking for eating disorder help, call us on 503 249 8851 and ask for our intake coordinator.
+If you are looking for eating disorder help, please call us at 971-319-6800 and speak to our intake coordinator.
 For your convenience, you may also submit an online request below.
 We answer all requests promptly.